lerdsiri/e-commerce-store-front-end-project/README.md

 ## Overview

-An e-commerce site made as part of the assignment at the coding bootcamp, Integrify Academy, with the following functionalities:
+An e-commerce site made as part of the training with the software company Integrify in Helsinki (remote), with the following functionalities:
 - search by product name/description
 - sort by rating
 - sort by price